Anirbanrohan/Medical-Chatbot/README.md

 ## Overview
 This is a web-based disease prediction system that allows users to input symptoms and get a disease prediction based on their input.
 It also includes a chatbot feature that answers follow-up questions related to the disease.

-The project uses machine learning for disease prediction (XGBoost classifier), a Flask backend to handle user inputs, and Cohere API for natural language responses.
+The project uses machine learning for disease prediction (Random Forest classifier), a Flask backend to handle user inputs, and Cohere API for natural language responses.

 ## API Endpoints